FSoft-AI4Code/RepoExec/README.md

 </div>

 # Introduction
 RepoExec is a novel benchmark designed to evaluate code generation at the repository level with a focus on executability and correctness.
 This benchmark addresses the gaps in existing systems by emphasizing real-world applicability and providing a comprehensive assessment of code functionality.
+It aims to provide a comprehensive evaluation of code functionality and alignment with developer intent, paving the way for more reliable and applicable CodeLLMs in real-world scenarios.

 # Dataset
 The dataset is available at [RepoExec](https://huggingface.co/datasets/Fsoft-AIC/RepoExec)